janverschelde/PHCpack/src/doc/source/options.rst

 The homotopies in numerical Schubert calculus (see the option -e) solve the output pole placement problem in linear systems control.
-The option -k applies the Pieri homotopies to compute feedback laws for plants defined by (A,B,C) matrices.
+The option ``-k`` applies the Pieri homotopies to compute feedback laws for plants defined by (A,B,C) matrices.

+For examples of input, see the ``Feedback/Data`` folder of the source code.

+The feedback laws in the output file are realized and written in a format ready for parsing with MATLAB or Octave.
+The computation of output feedback laws is an application of the Pieri homotopies, available via ``phc -e``.

 phc -l : witness set for hypersurface cutting with random line
 --------------------------------------------------------------